 Josephine was also taken to a local hospital.
 She was diagnosed with a broken neck, though it did not result in paralysis.
 She wore a neck brace for several weeks and allegedly suffered from positional vertigo.
 The top of her head was scalped and had to be reattached.
 She allegedly continues to suffer neurological difficulties.
 She missed three months of work.

-Josephine and Celeste sought unspecified damages for past and future medical expenses, for Josie's lost wages, and for their pain and suffering, physical impairment and disfigurement.
+Josephine and Celeste sought unspecified damages for past and future medical expenses, for Josie's lost wages, for their pain and suffering, physical impairment, and disfigurement.
 Alex Willingham and Dan Bagwell, both life care planning experts for the plaintiff, estimted the cost of Celeste's future medical needs for outpatient physician and therapeutic services, surgery and acute care, medication and diagnostics and durable medical equipment and supplies such as cosmetic prosthetics.

 Josephine, individually and on behalf of her daughter, sued Cooper Tire & Rubber Co., the Findlay, Ohio-based manufacturer of the tire, for products liability, claiming the tire was defective.
 The lawsuit was filed in federal court, in the Southern District, with Judge Sam Kent presiding.